 Contigo Ranch Fredricksburg

-Way out west, on the way to the cute town of Fredricksburg (another awesome place to propose) is a beautiful ranch getaway perfect for a social distancing retreat.
+Way out west, on the way to the cute town of Fredricksburg (another awesome place to propose) is a beautiful ranch getaway perfect for a “let’s escape the news” retreat.
 They have 3 locations dedicated for weddings which are perfect for setting up your surprise – rose petals, candles, all the romantic details that win brownie points forever.

 Now, you probably know how much I love the Barr Mansion, given how many weddings a year I shoot there.
 It’s such a gorgeous house and the big old tree in the middle of the lawn is a statement centerpiece.
 They have an impressive organically grown veggie garden and really delicious pizza to boot.

-Book a time with the coordinators so you can decorate a spot – I recommend either the big tree or inside the ballroom at sunset – and tell your partner it’s just a beautiful place to watch sun set from the porch or convince them it’s a historical mansion with a special private ghost tour.
+Book a time with the coordinators so you can decorate a spot – I recommend either the big tree or inside the ballroom at sunset – and tell your partner it’s a historical mansion with a special private ghost tour.